jobson6544/Advanced-SE/README.md

 5. Make edits to the code, and the page will automatically reload with your changes.
 6. Check the console for any lint errors during development.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to ReactCraft, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with descriptive messages.
-4. Push your changes to your forked repository.
-5. Submit a pull request to the main repository.

 ## License

 This project is licensed under the [MIT License](https://github.com/Kartik-Katkar/ReactCraft/blob/main/LICENSE).